• Skip to primary navigation

 Vanillekipferl are crescent-shaped buttery almond cookies coated with a dusting of vanilla-flavored sugar.
 They are easy to bake and make a delicious and beautiful addition to any holiday cookie platter.

 Vanillekipfherl are a beloved Christmas cookie in Austria, Germany, Poland, Hungary, and the Czech Republic.
-They are delicate crescent-shaped cookies coated with a mixture of sugar and vanilla sugar (affiliate link) hence the name Vannilekipferl, which translates to Vanilla Crescent Cookie.
+They are delicate crescent-shaped cookies coated with a mixture of sugar and vanilla sugar hence the name Vannilekipferl, which translates to Vanilla Crescent Cookie.

 One of my fondest memories growing up is baking with my Austrian mother for the Christmas holiday.
 She would make various traditional Austrian Plätzchen (German for cookies), including Vanillekipferl and Zimtsterne (Cinnamon Stars).
 I love these cookies because they use a few simple ingredients and taste delicious.
 Many of them include almonds or hazelnuts, two of my favorite nuts.
 Vanillekipferl are a favorite holiday cookie with my family, so they are always on the list of cookies that we bake every year.